zeta-chain/node/docs/spec/crosschain/messages.md

 ## MsgMigrateERC20CustodyFunds

-MigrateERC20CustodyFunds migrates the funds from the current TSS to the new TSS
+MigrateERC20CustodyFunds migrates the funds from the current ERC20Custody contract to the new ERC20Custody contract

 ```proto
 message MsgMigrateERC20CustodyFunds {